 For my camps, cooking experience is not necessary, but enthusiastic interest is.
 At Kids Cook Memphis, I introduce young people to the process of preparing home-cooked food.
 Because I teach basic, real-world skills, my kids’ cooking classes are unique in the Memphis area.
-I also teach at-home workshops on request for adults and kids, on topics from pantry and holiday planning to canning.

 My goals for my students?
 Competence, an appreciation for the food they eat at home, and the joy and satisfaction that come from serving a meal prepared with care and love.

 Exciting news!
 After five years at St. Mary’s Episcopal Cathedral, Kids Cook Memphis’s day camps are relocating to the teaching kitchen at Crosstown Concourse.
 I’m grateful to St. Mary’s for their years of generous hospitality, but tremendously excited to work in a space specifically designed for teaching young people to cook.